 - All summoner name changes must be reported to an SKL referee before changing.
 Failure to do so could result in removal from the league if the board of referees cannot verify that the name change occurred.

-- A $70 registration fee per team is required to participate in the league. (or $4 for a free agent)
+- A $20 registration fee per team is required to participate in the league. (or $4 for a free agent)